Much of my work speaks to topics of relevance to development policy and public debate. Some examples:

 Sustainable Development Goals

 Adopted by the UN General Assembly in 2015, the Sustainable Development Goals (SDGs) offer "a plan of action for people, planet and prosperity."
+Check out the United Nations University's SDG Explorer, where I am a featured expert on SDG 10 -- reduced inequalities.

 Why We Need to Rethink the Diversity Debate @ TEDxOtaniemi